gvwilson/buildtogether.tech/src/git-solo/index.md

 [%inc git_branch_delete.out %]

-Merging `homework3` into `main` went smoothly, but if we are going to use branches, we must learn how to merge [%i "conflict (in Git)" "Git!conflict" %][%g conflict_git "conflicts" %][%/i%].
+Merging `homework3` into `main` went smoothly, but if we are going to use branches, we must learn how to merge [%g conflict_git "conflicts" %][%i "conflict (in Git)" "Git!conflict" %].
 These occur when a line has been changed in different ways in two branches or when a file has been deleted in one branch but edited in the other.